Yellowstone National Park

 More than half the geothermal features on Earth are located within Yellowstone National Park's boundaries.
 Most of the surface of the area is covered with lava flows and rocks produced during various of the volcano's eruptions.
 And as wild and crazy as this countryside is, archaeological evidence from more than 1,000 sites indicates the property has been inhabited for up to 11,000 years (since the last days of the last Ice Age).
 Paleo-Indians from the time of the Clovis culture were using obsidian found at Yellowstone to create their distinctive arrowheads that long ago.
 Some of that Yellowstone obsidian has been found as far away as the Mississippi Valley, carried there by people traveling ancient trade routes.

 These days, Yellowstone National Park sees upwards of three million visitors per year.
-With virtually all roads closed from November into May, that means the summer traffic levels are very high.
+With virtually all roads closed from mid-November into mid-May, that means the summer traffic levels are very high.
 The National Park Service is responsible for the maintenance of more than 2,000 buildings and 310 miles of paved roads on the property.
 The park offers nine visitor centers and museums and five entrances.
 Most of the facilities are in the Old Faithful, Canyon and Fort Yellowstone-Mammoth Hot Springs areas but there are also facilities at Towers-Roosevelt, Madison and Lake Village.
 In addition, there are campgrounds, picnic areas, overlooks, boardwalks and hiking trails scattered throughout.
 There are more than 2,000 developed campsites at a dozen campgrounds.
 There are primitive campsites spread along the 1,100 miles of hiking trails but to camp in the woods, you'll need a back country permit.
 Elevations on the property range from a low of 5,282' at Reese Creek to a high of 11,358' on the summit of Eagle Peak.
 That makes for cold winters and moderate summers.
 There are several commercial tour operators that offer snow-coach and snowmobile tours of Yellowstone in the winter.

 The Albright Visitor Center in Mammoth Hot Springs is open daily all year round.
 Most of the other visitor facilities are open from late May to the end of September only.
 In the off-season, Albright is open from 9 am to 5 pm.
 In the summer season, most facilities are open from 8 am to 7 pm, although some close as early as 5 pm.